 Our services are typically structured to include design, documentation, contractor selection and services during construction including building contract administration.

-Prior to establishing Sullivan Skinner in 2018 directors Tahnee Sullivan and Christopher Skinner each contributed to several projects recognised by local and national design awards and publications.
+Prior to establishing Sullivan Skinner, directors Tahnee Sullivan and Christopher Skinner contributed to nationally awarded private house and luxury hotel projects.

 Sullivan Skinner is led by Tahnee Sullivan and Christopher Skinner, whose combined experience ranges broadly in scale from private houses and bespoke interiors to mixed use precinct planning and luxury hotel projects.